Dix206/flutter_admin_tool/README.md

 ```

 ## Object Structures
-The main part of Flutter CMS is the content management.
+The main part of Flutter Flat is the content management.
 You can easely display, create, update and delete objects.
-All Flutter CMS needs for that is the data structure of your object and the methods to handle these crud operations.
+All Flutter Flat needs for that is the data structure of your object and the methods to handle these crud operations.

-To define the data structure you have to pass a method to `getCmsObjectStructures` which returns a list of `CmsObjectStructure`.
+To define the data structure you have to pass a method to `getFlatObjectStructures` which returns a list of `FlatObjectStructure`.
 The method gives you the currently logged in user so you can change the functionality based on the logged in user.
-The `CmsObjectStructure` needs to have a list of attributes.
-Every attribute must extends the `CmsAttributeStructure`.
-Flutter CMS gives you a number of pre defined attributes but if you need a specific new attribute, you can define it by yourself.
+The `FlatObjectStructure` needs to have a list of attributes.
+Every attribute must extends the `FlatAttributeStructure`.
+Flutter Flat gives you a number of pre defined attributes but if you need a specific new attribute, you can define it by yourself.

 Not every of crud function needs to be set.
 If you dont pass a specific method, that functionality will automatically be disabled.
 As you get the current logged in user, it is possible to disable some of these crud functions for specific user.